 These are the most important tips every beginner needs to know before jumping on an indoor rower for the first time.
 This will put you on the right path towards getting what this powerful workout has to offer.

 Rowing is not rocket science and as intimidating as the experience may be for a beginner, anyone can learn to do it successfully.

 Once the basics are covered, reaching your most ambitious fitness goals will be within reach.

 What is the best rowing technique?
-Before your first rowing session, taking the time to seek information on the best rowing techniques is critical.
+Before your first rowing session, taking the time to learn the best rowing techniques is critical.
 Without the proper form, instead of getting the desired full-body workout, your rowing session will turn into a week-long back ache.

-Many of us prefer audiovisual material to reading these days so the fact that popular brands such as Concept 2 have several videos of the best techniques that can be adopted to gain maximum benefits from your rowing sessions is refreshing to know.
+Many of us prefer videos to reading these days so it's refreshing to know that popular brands such as Concept 2 have several videos of the best techniques that can be adopted to gain maximum benefits from your rowing sessions.

 Remember, the right rowing techniques enhance your ability to work out quicker and more efficiently over time.

-Lots of injuries can be eliminated while also preventing harmful techniques that can be difficult to stop from being a part of you in the first place.
+Injuries can be eliminated while also preventing harmful techniques that can be difficult to stop once learned.

 Tracking your progress should be a part of your workout regimen no matter which machine you use.
-Make sure you record all your performance levels throughout the year and go over it regularly to find out how much you are improving, if any at all.
+Be sure to record all your workout statistics for each sessions and compare to your prior workouts to find your progress.

 If you are constantly training alone with no accountability to another party, it can be easy to give up.
 This is especially true when trying new routines that can be hard on the body in the beginning.